NVR-2023/NVR-2023-02-Take-home-assignment/README.md

 ### MOCK RESTful API

 - Performs mock API calls with simulated latency of 1000 milliseconds and retrieves mock JSON data compliant with REST best practices.
-- No hard coded data.
-All data os fetched from a mock API, including product and company details.
+- No hardcoded data.
+All data is fetched from the mock API, including product and company details.

 ### Frontend

 - Loading and error states for all data.
+  Loading indicators and transition animations for all pages.
 - Input validation.
+  All text inputs get Zod validation schemas.
-- Customizable, dynamic, and responsive UI.
+- Customizable, dynamic UI.
+  Cards can be toggled.
+Sibling elements adjust.
+- Responsive.
+  Different layouts for different screen sizes, with additional tweaks to icon and text sizes for a better experience.
+- Rich animations for most UI elements.

 ## Technologies